Dear Ms. Vicki,

 To add to the problem, my husband doesn’t take care of his hygiene.
 Every morning, I have to encourage him to do more to combat his bad breath.
 It can be awful.

-I don’t want him going to work around other people with bad breath when he is in a leadership position.
+I don’t want him going to work with bad breath when he is in a leadership position.

 There is more, Ms. Vicki.
 My husband is not bathing every day.
 I’m constantly trying to wash his uniforms and take them to a professional cleaning and laundry place too.
 It’s like he doesn’t get it.
 Surely he can smell himself?